LaurentiuGabriel/youtube-captions-as-xml/README.md

 - `TranscriptsDisabled`: If the transcripts are disabled for the video.
 - `NoTranscriptAvailable`: If no transcripts are available for the video.

+## Known Issues

+You may need to access the following url: https://cors-anywhere.herokuapp.com/ and request access to use this library.
+The reason is while testing from localhost, you may stumble upon the following error: <mark> 'http://localhost:3000' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource. </mark>.
+To fix this, access the aforementioned url and request for access, which is typically granted instantly.

 ## License
 This library is available under the MIT License.